 So is Cuban food healthy?
 I think so.
 It’s a balanced diet built for sustenance.

 Cuban food is never spicy.
 If you like spice you need to bring hot sauce with you.
 They do not use chili peppers like in Mexico or the Caribbean.

 Ground cumin is a common ingredient.
 And while I haven’t seen bell peppers at the stores I do see other types of mild peppers.

 I have also never seen spicy peppers.
 And I find my Cuban friends are pretty adverse to spicy food.

 I haven’t shared a lot of Cuban recipes here because I thought I’d be back on the island soon.

 But as 2020 has stretched into 2021 I’ve realized it’s time to make these Cuban dishes at home.

-Here is a compilation of great healthy Cuban food recipes from other food bloggers, with a few of my own.
+Here is a compilation of great healthy Cuban food recipes from other cooks, with a few of my own.

 And I’ll keep updating this list as I add more Cuban recipes to the site.
 If you have any requests just leave a comment below!

 What other healthy Cuban recipes do you think should be added to the list?